RedisGrafana/grafana-redis-app/README.md

 ### Open Grafana

-Open Grafana in your browser [http://localhost:3000](http://localhost:3000) and configure Redis Data Source.
-You can add as many datasources as you want to support multiple Redis databases.
+Open Grafana in your browser and configure Redis Data Source.
+You can add as many data sources as you want to support multiple Redis databases.

 ## License